Home

 Sway bar links help ensure your tires remain in contact with the road.
 If the sway bar links fail, your vehicle may feel less responsive or more challenging to control when steering or braking.

-Note: It’s unlikely, but you may also notice increased vibration in the steering wheel
+Sometimes, you may also notice increased vibration in the steering wheel.

 3. Uneven Tire Wear

 Faulty sway bar links can result in an uneven weight distribution within the vehicle, causing one side to bear a greater load.
-This imbalance can result in elevated tire friction and a reduced tire contact area.
+This imbalance can increase tire friction and reduce tire contact area.

-Note: For cost-effective tire care tips, consult with a trained mechanic
+For cost-effective tire and car care tips, consult a professional mechanic.

 4. Excessive Body Roll